What’s A 5K In Miles? Your Guide to Average 5K Time By Age And Gender

 Plus, 5K races are abundant—there’s one in practically every community, especially during the spring, summer, and fall.
 They’re fun, social, and offer a great way to challenge yourself.

-How Long Does It Take to Run a 5K?
+How Fast Can You Run a 5K?

 There’s no one-size-fits-all answer here because it depends on a host of factors.